oils-for-unix/oils/doc/ysh-tour.md

 The `exit` **keyword** exits a process (it's not a shell builtin.)
 The other 3 control flow keywords behave like they do in Python and JavaScript.

-### Ruby-like Blocks and Shell-like `proc`
+### Ruby-like Blocks

-Here's example of a builtin command that takes a block argument:
+Here's a builtin command that takes a literal block argument:

     shopt --unset errexit {  # ignore errors cp ale /tmp
       cp bean /bin
     }

-Blocks are a special case of typed arguments.
+Blocks are a special kind of typed argument passed to commands like `shopt`.
 Their type is `value.Command`.

-#### User-defined procs
+### Shell-like `proc`

-You can also define your own "commands" with the `proc` keyword.
+You can define units of code with the `proc` keyword.

     proc mycopy (src, dest) {
       ### Copy verbosely

+      mkdir -p $dest
       cp --verbose $src $dest
     }

-The line following `###` is a "doc comment" and can be retrieved with `pp proc`.
+The `###` line is a "doc comment", and can be retrieved with `pp proc`.
 Simple procs like this are invoked like a shell command:

     touch log.txt
-    # the first word 'mycopy' is resolved as a proc
+    mycopy log.txt /tmp   # first word 'mycopy' is a proc
-    mycopy log.txt /tmp  # runs cp --verbose

-But procs have a rich syntax, with **four** kinds of arguments:
+Procs have more features, including **four** kinds of arguments:

 1. Word args (which are always strings)
 1. Typed, positional args (aka positional args)